 In MAXQDA‘s List of Document Variables, the categorical variables have a special status.
 One recognizes them in the list because they have a green square in the first column and are created from a “Code” as seen in the “Source” column; categorical variables are defined as text variables, and the texts are taken from the “Code System” (in this case “high,” “medium,” or “low”).

 Categorical variables are dynamic, which means they are updated automatically when new segments are coded in the documents.
 This is also the case for documents that are imported after the categorical variable has already been created; when one codes this new document, the variable label changes accordingly.

 Categorical variables in the context of MAXQDA's mixed methods functions

-Categorical variables lend themselves very well to use with MAXQDA’s mixed methods functions.
-With the Activate documents via variables function, for example, one can choose to activate only those documents with a certain variable value.
+Categorical variables lend themselves very well to use with MAXQDA’s mixed methods functions, found in the Mixed Methods menu tab.
+With the Activate Document by Variables function, for example, one can choose to activate only those documents with a certain variable value.
 This is helpful for answering research questions such as “How do student teachers with low self-esteem experience their situation in the school system?
 How do they approach disciplinary issues?”

 The Crosstabs function offers an aggregated overview of the number of coded segments in certain categories in the “Code System” for each of the three self-esteem variables.
 The self-esteem characterizations are shown in the columns on the x-axis, and the selected codes are shown in the rows on the y-axis.
 Using the self-esteem example, the Crosstabs function could count the number of times that student teachers with low self-esteem talk about disciplinary issues in comparison to the number of times student teachers with high self-esteem talk about the issue.
 One can then easily call up the document segments counted in each cell in the “Retrieved Segments” window.